Ben Lomond High School

 Ben Lomond High School is a comprehensive high school located in the Ogden City School District of Ogden, Utah, United States, currently educating students in grades 10–12.
-As of 2018, the principal is Steve Poll, his first year at Ben Lomond (2018/19).
+As of 2024, the principal is Velden Wardle, his first year at Ben Lomond (2024/25).

 History

 Ben Lomond High School was named for the nearby Ben Lomond Mountain, so called by Scottish settlers who were reminded of Ben Lomond in Scotland.
 This local cultural influence gave the school its theme, including bagpipers, Royal Stewart tartan, and Scots.
 Students are known as "Friendly Fighting Scots."

-The school was originally to be called North East Ogden High School, with school colors of black and red and the spikes (a reference to the golden spike driven into the Transcontinental railroad) as the mascot; however, at the very first assembly held on the floor of the wood shop (the school was yet to be finished) the students said that since the school was closest to Ben Lomond it should be named hence.
-"We weren’t going to Ogden High and we didn't want to be called Ogden High," one student recalled fifty years later.
-After renaming the school, the "Scot" became the mascot and the school's colors were changed to red, white and blue, the colors of traditional Scottish uniforms (Stewart tartan).

 Rivalry

 Ben Lomond has a long running rivalry with Ogden High School which culminates each year with a football game known as the "Iron Horse" game.
 The winner takes possession of a trophy called the Iron Horse, a statue of two trains to signify Ogden's well-known railroad history.
-In the most recent game, on October 12, 2022, Ben Lomond lost to Ogden High School 21-14.
+In the most recent game, on October 17th, 2024, Ben Lomond lost to Ogden High School 56-8.

 The rivalry also exists in basketball, although not as strongly.